Students With Disabilities

 To request accommodations, student must provide the following:

 - Written description of the extent and nature of the disability.
+MUST BE WRITTEN/SUBMITTED BY STUDENT.

 - Current medical certification of disability from doctor or other appropriate professional.
+MUST BE WRITTEN/SUBMITTED TO STUDENT BY MEDICAL PROFESSIONAL.
+STUDENT MUST SUBMIT DOCUMENTATION TO CRAS, UPON SUBMITTING ADA ACCOMMODATIONS REQUEST FORM.

 - Written document stating any/all accommodations, auxiliary aids and/or services requested.
+MUST BE WRITTEN/SUBMITTED BY STUDENT.

 All required documentation must be received by the Conservatory no later than 45 days prior to student’s projected start date.
 Accommodations cannot be applied to circumstances of past failures or difficulties in courses and will only be applied to future course activities.